A PDF of this information for printing is available:

 Other medications and supplements to avoid whilst taking ruxolitinib.

-- Avoid grapefruit, grapefruit juice and supplements that contain grapefruit extract while taking ruxolitinib as grapefruit products may increase the amount of ruxolitinib in your blood.
+- FOOD Avoid grapefruit, grapefruit juice and supplements that contain grapefruit extract as well as Seville oranges (used in making marmalade) while taking ruxolitinib as these products may increase the amount of ruxolitinib in your blood.

 - Ruxolitinib is metabolized through a pathway known as CYP3A4 and many drugs can increase or reduce its activity.
-A list of such medications (e.g. clarithromycin, fluconazole and St Johns Wort) will be in the package insert or ask a pharmacist before taking any new medicine.
+A list of such medications (e.g. clarithromycin, fluconazole and others including the herbal product St Johns Wort) will be in the package insert or ask a pharmacist before taking any new medicine.

 What should I expect?